 All enrolled students in the Parent Education Program automatically become a part of the Glendale College Parent Education Association.
 The GCPEA is part of the Glendale College Foundation, Inc, a non-profit organization.
 In addition to facilitating communication between the classes through class representatives and class reporters, the Association arranges informative speakers and sponsors various activities throughout the year.
 All of the events and behind‐the‐scenes work is guided by a group of volunteer known as the GCPEA Executive Committee.
 In addition, the Parent Education Director serves as an advisor to the Executive Committee and is the official spokesperson for the Glendale College on all matters of program policy.

 The mission of the Association is to raise money for needed program operation costs and to provide educational and social events outside the classroom.

 Parent Education is a “tuition free” program, although it’s not free to run.
 Glendale College pays for the facility, teachers, assistants, and provides a small budget for office supplies, paint and construction paper.
 The Association greatly depends on the contributions of others (businesses and individuals) to maintain its success.
 The money raised by the Association provides for all other operational costs.
 Funds provide much-needed teaching tools, classroom enhancements and site upgrades including items you will use on a weekly basis.
 Association purchases include: children’s cups and napkins used during snack time, glue, crayons, children books, toys, trikes, musical equipment, tables, chairs, storage sheds and much more.
-In addition, the play structure and cover that is located at the Life Skills site was purchased and installed using Association funds.
 Fundraising for the year not only benefits current students but future students as well.